 Facilities and Special Features

-- a purpose built midwifery specific clinical skills laboratory which affords students the opportunity to safely practice midwifery skills in a simulated environment – take a virtual tour of our midwifery lab
+- a purpose built midwifery specific clinical skills laboratory which affords students the opportunity to safely practice midwifery skills in a simulated environment.

-- our current students have set up a Midwifery Society with close links to the University’s Student Union which is accessible for all student midwives.
-Include the link to the UN Midwifery Society Facebook Page.
+- An established Midwifery Society with close links to the University of Northampton Student Union, which is accessible for all student midwifes.

 The preparatory reading list is available to download.